 Traditional receptionists may be consistent and reliable (depending on who you hire), but as mentioned above, regular issues like sick days, vacation time, high industry turnover rates, and more can make working with a traditional receptionist a bit of a gamble.
 This also leave the management of your receptionist to us.
 Taking the management off your plate can save you time and costs to allow you to focus on your business.

 Virtual receptionists are trained to be consistent in their work and are reliable.
 They don’t take scheduled breaks, vacations, or even sick days without ensuring another virtual receptionist on the team is there to answer your phone calls.
 They’ll answer the phone with the greeting you customize each and every time your phone rings.
 They’ll be available during the hours and times you’ve outlined – no matter what.
 That’s reliability at it’s best.

 Virtual receptionists vs traditional receptionists may have a few similarities, but they have more differences.
 Comparing these two versions of the same administrative position is helpful in determining if you’d prefer working with virtual receptionists or traditional receptionists.

-We encourage you to try our virtual receptionist service free for 1 month to help you make a decision.
-Click the button below to start your trial including 1,000 minutes!
+We encourage you to try our virtual receptionist service free for 30 days to help you make a decision.
+Click here to sign up today!